 bm_CrossValidation_strat(bm.format, ...)

-# S4 method for BIOMOD.formated.data
+# S4 method for class 'BIOMOD.formated.data'

 bm_CrossValidation_strat(bm.format, balance, strat, k)

-# S4 method for BIOMOD.formated.data.PA
+# S4 method for class 'BIOMOD.formated.data.PA'

 bm_CrossValidation_strat(bm.format, balance, strat, k)